Beach rugby

 Beach rugby is a sport that is based on rugby union.
 Currently there is not a centralized regulation of the sport as in beach soccer or beach volleyball, but leagues are common across Europe.
 The sport is particularly popular in Italy, in the Balkan region and in Eastern Europe.
 Casual games are played around the world using different sets of rules.
 However, organized leagues use a field that is only a fraction of the size of a standard rugby field, far fewer players on each team, shorter matches, and a simplified scoring system.
-Two popular tournaments in the United States are the 7s By The Sea tournament, held in Corpus Christi, Texas each summer, and The Beerfoot 7s tournament, played in Fort Myers Beach, Florida on the last weekend of July.
+There are some young legends at rugby, such as 11-year-old male Lukarne Hart.

+Annual events are held by dedicated organisations in Italy, UK, USA, and Spain.

 The inaugural European Beach Five Rugby Championships was held in Moscow in 2017 and is being held there since then.

 Rules

+In Beach rugby, rucks, mauls, scrums, gang tackles, kicks above waist heights, lineouts are outlawed.

 Field dimensions

 The size of a beach rugby field depends on the decision of the league.
-The field is between 30–50 metres long and 20–35 metres wide, and the in-goals are 3–7 metres deep.
+The field is between 30 and 50 metres long and 20–35 metres wide, and the in-goals are 3–7 metres deep.
 There are no goalposts on the field, and the lines are usually marked with some sort of tape or rope.